25 Best things to do in Milan (2025) – Guide to Milano

 Milano Centrale

 Milan has some really beautiful neighbourhoods.
 But Brera is the most charming.
-Located near the Duomo, it’s recognisable by its cobbled streets, pastel-coloured houses with stained-glass shutters and lively atmosphere.
+It’s near the Duomo and you’ll know it by its cobbled streets, pastel-coloured houses with stained-glass shutters and lively atmosphere.

-You can just stroll around or sit in one of the cafes.
+You can just stroll around or sit in one of the cafés.
+And discover new and new alleys, one more magical than the other.

 Brera Milan